Hendersonville High School (Tennessee)

-Taylor Swift attended until she left the school to begin homeschooling on her tour bus.
-The school's auditorium was renamed "Taylor Swift Auditorium" in Swift's honor after she contributed funds to refurbish the lighting and sound equipment.
+Taylor Swift attended the school until she left to begin homeschooling on her tour bus.
+The school's auditorium was renamed "Taylor Swift Auditorium" in her honor after she contributed funds to refurbish the lighting and sound equipment.

 Family Circle magazine gave Hendersonville High School a gold star for 315 seniors who logged around 20,000 hours of community service.
 Academically, Hendersonville has a 9/10 rating on greatschools.net.